OBPNPW2024/MoDL/README.md

 1. Prepare the training data by running morphology_analysis.py.
 You need to prepare the training set, segment it into 8-bit images using MoDL, and store them in the  *'final_results/bw '* directory.
 Then, use ***morphology_analysis.py*** to extract the morphological features of these images and generate a ***.csv*** file, saving in the *'final_results/bw/512x512_pixels'* directory.
 Taking *'deform/train/function_pre/U87 cell.csv'* as an example.

+2. You can directly use our pre-trained model to predict [https://zenodo.org/records/10889134], You will need to download it and unzip it to the *' model '* directory of the original MoDL demo.

-2. Train the model by running ***MoDL_pre/train.py***, then you will get models for mitochondrial function prediction, and the trained model will be stored in the *' model '* directory of the original MoDL demo.
+3. (Optional) Train the model by running ***MoDL_pre/train.py***, then you will get models for mitochondrial function prediction, and the trained model will be stored in the *' model '* directory of the original MoDL demo.

-3. (Optional) Also, you can directly use our pre-trained model to predict [https://zenodo.org/records/10889134], You will need to download it and unzip it to the *' model '* directory of the original MoDL demo.

 4. Prepare the test images and use the trained model to make predictions by running ***MoDL_pre/function prediction.py***.
 Here, we have prepared data for five cell lines: HeLa, HepG2, U87, L02, and 143B.
 After running ***function_prediction.py***, you will be prompted to input the name of the cell line.
 The predictions will be stored in the ***function_predictions.csv*** file within the *'final_results'* directory.

 ***
 ##**A specific file description are as follows:**
 ##Data Preparation
+1. To reduce computational cost and improves training efficiency, the original full 2048×2048 pixels images were cropped into multiple 512×512 pixels patches.

-1. Place the training images in the *' deform/train '* directory for mitochondrial segmentation.
+2. Place the training images (512x512 pixels) in the *' deform/train '* directory for mitochondrial segmentation.
 Place the training ***.csv*** file in the *' deform/function_pre '* directory for mitochondrial function prediction.

-2. Place the corresponding labels in the *' deform/label '* directory, run the ***data_load.py*** to convert the images and labels into .npy format.
+3. Place the corresponding labels in the *' deform/label '* directory, run the ***data_load.py*** to convert the images and labels into .npy format.

 ##Model Training